The two northern cities claim five of the UK’s top 20 most hip neighbourhoods

 Liverpool’s Baltic Triangle was ranked at number 11 and it’s not the first time the area has received recognition.
 In 2017, the Baltic was crowned number-one in The Times’ list of the coolest places to live in Britain.

-The Baltic Triangle is at the heart of Liverpool’s independent scene – home to quirky bars, music venues and a number of digital and creative businesses.
-This trend of regeneration in the Baltic is both exciting and necessary to cope with the influx of students and tenants who want to live in the area.
+The Baltic Triangle is at the heart of Liverpool’s independent scene.
+It is home to quirky bars, music venues and a number of digital and creative businesses.
+This trend of regeneration in the Baltic Triangle is both exciting and necessary to cope with the influx of students and tenants who want to live in the area.

 The area is home to Camp and Furnace, a venue ranked second in The Times’ 20 Coolest Restaurants in Britain – characterised by open log fires, vintage caravans, bare bulbs and street food.
 Liverpool Biennial, Tate Liverpool, Liverpool Music Week and Liverpool Psych Fest have all hosted their events there.